fbaldux/Ising-Melting-dis/README.md

 ---
+### save_\r.py

+The program computes the average r parameter from the Results/spec\_{...} files, saving it in Analysis/.

+---
+### sorter.py

+The program sorts the r parameter files in Analysis for later convenience.

+---
 ### spectrum.py

-The program diagonalizes the disordered, Young graph Hamiltonian
+The program diagonalizes the disordered, Young graph Hamiltonian.

 - It loads the non-zero entries of the adjacency matrix from the biggest Hamiltonian/clean_N#.txt file.
 - It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
+- It builds the sparse Hamiltonian from the entries, and converts it to a full matrix.
+- It saves to file the eigenvalues and IPRs (or the eigenvectors, but it takes a lot of space).

+---
+### spectrum\_sparse.py

+The program diagonalizes the disordered, Young graph Hamiltonian.

+- It loads the non-zero entries of the adjacency matrix from the biggest Hamiltonian/clean_N#.txt file.
+- It loads the diagonal entries of the Hamiltonian matrix from the files Hamiltonian/rand...
 - It builds the sparse Hamiltonian from the entries.
-- It saves to file the eigenvalues, IPR and r parameters (or the eigenvectors, but it takes a lot of space).
+- It saves to file a fraction the eigenvalues and IPRs at the center of the spectrum (or also the eigenvectors, but it takes a lot of space).

 ---